sanity-io/sanity-plugin-dashboard-widget-netlify/README.md

   - `buildHookId` - The id of a build hook you have created for your site within the Netlify administration panel (see *Settings > Continous Deployment*).
   - `title` - Override the site name with a custom title
   - `name` - The Netlify site name
+  - `url` - Optionally override site deployment url.
+By default it is inferred to be `https://netlify-site-name-netlify.app`.

 ## Developing on this module